-Cortisone is an anti-inflammatory medication that is injected directly into the Knee or Hip.
+Cortisone is an anti-inflammatory medication that is administered directly into the Knee or Hip.

 Hyaluronic Acid (HA)

-Also known as the “Gel “ injections, HA is used to lubricate and arthritic joint.
+Also known as the “Gel “ shots, HA is used to lubricate and arthritic joint.

 A concentration of a chemical in your blood that releases growth factors to call the healing cells to the Knee or Hip joint to relieve pain.